 Mando quickly jetpacks back to the school to collect the Child and Karga, Dune and Mythrol are left to escape the base as its destruction in imminent.
 Dune steals a “troop transport” and they stave off a small contingent of Scout Troopers on Speeder Bikes and a wing of TIE Fighters as they race back to the settlement.

 Mando appears in the nick of time in a fully repaired Razor Crest and takes care the remaining TIEs, allowing the others to get back safely.
 Once home.
 Karga invites Mando for a drink, but the Mandalorian refuses, as now with a fully-functioning ship, he is continuing his mission to get the Child to the Jedi.

 As the dust settles on Nevarro, a New Republic patrol is taking statements, and Captain Carson Teva (Paul Sun-Hyung Lee) asks about the Razor Crest.
 Greef Karga denies that Mando was there, but Teva is smarter than that.
 Before he departs, he asks Cara Dune to come back to the Republic, and she declines.
 We learn she is from Alderaan, and Teva tries to use that sad situation to persuade her.
-He leaves her a Republic beacon if she ever again needs their help and he leaves.
+He leaves her a Republic Marshal badge, essentially bringing her back into the fold and then he leaves.

 The episode ends with Moff Gideon being informed that the Razor Crest was tagged by one of the repairmen and that Mando still has “the asset.”
 Bad things are about to happen, folks.

 And how.
 The Mandalorian Chapter 12 had all the great hallmarks of a Star Wars story, and it was fun to see our “heroes” against the Empire, running and shooting through Imperial corridors reminiscent of the original trilogy.
 The base even resembled one of the structures in last year’s Star Wars Jedi: Fallen Order video game.